 Most money transfer providers are free to use with convenient and user-friendly apps which allow you to initiate money transfers on the go.
 The payment options vary, but many providers offer transfers via debit card, credit card, wire transfer and cash pickups.
 It is a good idea to compare providers to make sure your preferred method is accepted.

 WorldRemit is available online and as a mobile app, with user-friendly features designed to make transferring money using your debit card an easy process.
 Registration can be completed in minutes and the process of sending money internationally is transparent from start to end.
 Your exact exchange rate and transfer fees are visible right away and are competitively priced compared to banks and other financial institutions, with exceptionally low rates for India, the Philippines, Africa and South America.

-While you can only send up to $10,000 per day, WorldRemit offers a unique cash-pick up service for many countries, which comes in handy for those who don’t have their recipient’s bank details or those in urgent need for quick cash.
+While the maximum sending limit is $9,000 within 24 hours, WorldRemit offers a unique cash-pick up service for many countries, which comes in handy for those who don’t have their recipient’s bank details or those in urgent need for quick cash.

 Wise offer secure transfers to 144 countries around the world for much cheaper prices than your bank.
 The service is available via their website or mobile app, and you can sign up using your Facebook or Google account.
 TransferWise is hugely popular due to its highly competitive exchange rates and fast transfers.
 They place a large focus on transparent fees and affordable international transfers.
 There is a $2,000 daily limit when using your debit card, which suits smaller transfers but is perhaps not ideal for larger business transactions.

 All international transfers with TransferWise incur a flat fee ($0.5 – 2.0, depending on currency and amount) as well as a 2% currency exchange fee, and your exchange rate is guaranteed for at least 24 hours.
 This compares very favourably to banks that often charge exchange rate margins approximately 4% – 5% above the mid-market rate.